Arborvitae/Geoshape/docs/profile.rst

 Your profile contains information about you.

 #.
 Click on your user name in the top right of the screen.
-A drop-down list will show.
+A popup list will show.
 Click on :guilabel:`Profile` to enter the Profile settings page.

    .. figure:: img/en_profilelink.png

       *Link to your profile*

 #.
-The next page shows your profile, which is currently empty.
+The next page shows your profile, which is mostly empty.

    .. figure:: img/en_profilepage.png

       *Profile page*

 #.
-Click the :guilabel:`Edit profile information` link.
+Click the :guilabel:`Edit profile` link.

    .. figure:: img/en_editprofilelink.png